ynab/ynab-api-starter-kit/README.md

 Without **any** prior knowledge, it allows you to build:

-- a web app that uses JavaScript/Vue for its frontend,
+- a web app that uses JavaScript and the [Vue.js](https://vuejs.org/) framework for its frontend,
 - makes requests to the YNAB API through OAuth,
 - and is entirely compiled on GitHub, and hosted on GitHub Pages!